BMW GS: Oilheads

 In 1995, the introduction of the next generation R-259 or oilhead engine signalled BMW's entry into modern adventure models, with a succession of larger displacement models including the R850GS, R1100GS, R1150GS and the R1200GS.
 Later models have electronic engine management, ABS braking, twin spark plugs, and more power than airhead models, due in part to the use of four valve heads.

-The current R1200GS, sometimes referred to as a hexhead because of the revised cylinder head shape, is 30 kg lighter and, with 105 hp, more powerful than the R1150GS.
+The R1200GS, sometimes referred to as a hexhead because of the revised cylinder head shape, is 30 kg lighter and, with 105 hp, more powerful than the R1150GS.

 The R1150GS and R1200GS are available in an Adventure version which adds a larger fuel tank, lower gearing, upgraded suspension, and optional offroad tires to make the Adventure more suitable for arduous off-road trips with a heavy load of gear and supplies.
 The horizontally opposed two-cylinder "boxer" engine provides a comparatively low centre of gravity compared to motorcycles with inline-4 or V-twin engines.
 This strongly contributes to the ability of these supra-litre class machines to travel on dirt roads and trails.
 The distribution of torque over a broad RPM range coupled with the relatively wide power pulses inherent in a long-stroke two-cylinder motor provides consistent and predictable traction on loose surfaces.

 As with the airheads, all oilhead GS models are shaft driven.
 The front suspension, however, was changed from conventional forks to the Telelever, developed by British company Saxon Motodd, which uses a control arm, called an A-arm by BMW to eliminate dive under braking.